Asymmetric hydrogenation: Quinolines, isoquinolines and quinoxalines

 Much of the asymmetric hydrogenation chemistry of quinoxalines is closely related to that of the structurally similar quinolines.
 Effective (and efficient) results can be obtained with an Ir(I)/phophinite/I_{2} system and a Hantzsh ester-based organocatalytic system, both of which are similar to the systems discussed earlier with regards to quinolines.

 Pyridines

 Pyridines are highly variable substrates for asymmetric reduction (even compared to other heteroaromatics), in that five carbon centers are available for differential substitution on the initial ring.
 As of October 2012 no method seems to exist that can control all five, although at least one reasonably general method exists.

 The most-general method of asymmetric pyridine hydrogenation is actually a heterogeneous method, where asymmetry is generated from a chiral oxazolidinone bound to the C2 position of the pyridine.
 Hydrogenating such functionalized pyridines over a number of different heterogeneous metal catalysts gave the corresponding piperidine with the substituents at C3, C4, and C5 positions in an all-cis geometry, in high yield and excellent enantioselectivity.
-The oxazolidinone auxiliary is also conveniently cleaved under the hydrogenation conditions.
+The oxazolidinone auxiliary is also conveniently cleaved under acidic conditions as a second step.